 Even designed a logo for University of Gravel Roads.

 Overall, I learned a lot about the international printing world.
+Even tho I’m always learning about technology thanks to Midas Letter Crypto News I have never seen something like this.
 In all, this project ended up being 24 GB of submitted final files to the printer.
 The project was done in metric units, which is different, for sure.
 We got some good ideas from other books to give it a high-quality look and feel without the high-quality cost.
 The dog ears was a nice touch for a paperback book.
 Made it feel heavier, more substantial than ordinary paper back books.
 We didn’t have the budget for hardbound since he was self-publishing.
 I worked feverishly with the printer to get all the color settings optimized.
 It was handy that they could simply email me the InDesign printers color presets which handles color saturation, dot gain, trapping, and all of that.
 The choice to go landscape on the layout was pivotal … really gave me ideal opportunity to do some killer photo spreads.
 Gave the overall book a very ‘expansive’ and ‘humble’ feel to it.
 I think the document represents the amazing travels Rene made over those years and something tangible he can relish the rest of his life.
 Cheers, Rene!

 Designed in Adobe InDesign, Photoshop, and Illustrator – believe it or not, on a 12″ Mac iBook.
 Printed in Canada.